 Island Resort Inspired

-In one sense, going with compact or collapsible patio furniture is more of a practical choice than a stylistic one, but space saving outdoor furniture does have its own certain flair – especially when you start to get into the more creative designs.
-Stackable plastic chairs is one thing, but something like this Naples Table Set from Zuo is a whole lot more fun.
-Like stacking dolls, this whole set nests inside itself – ottomans inside the chairs, and chairs perfectly underneath the table, so when you’re not using them, you have a perfect resin wicker cube with a tempered glass table top, but when you have guests, you have seating for four (or eight, if you use the ottomans as chairs!).
+In one sense, choosing compact or collapsible patio furniture is more of a practical choice than a stylistic one.
+But space saving outdoor furniture does have its own flair – especially when you get into the more creative designs.
+Stackable plastic chairs are one thing, but you can find options that are a lot more fun.
+One common option is a nesting dining set.
+Like stacking dolls, this whole set nests inside itself – ottomans inside the chairs and chairs perfectly underneath the table.
+When you’re not using them, you can push the whole thing together, leaving a resin wicker cube with a tempered glass table top.
+When you have guests, you can pull all the pieces apart and have seating for four (or eight, if you use the ottomans as chairs!).